qihongl/learn-hippo/README.md

 ### 2. Model evaluation

 `eval-group.py` evaluates some pre-trained models on some tasks with the specified simulation parameters.
-Actually, the training script evaluates the model on some test set by default, but in some simulations, I test the pre-trained models on some new tasks that the model hasn't been trained on. `eval-group.py` is a generic evaluation script that allows me to do that.
+Actually, the training script evaluates the model on some test sets by default, but in some simulations, I test the pre-trained models on some new tasks that the model hasn't been trained on. `eval-group.py` is a generic evaluation script that allows me to do that.

 To evaluate some trained model, go to `src/` and configure the simulation parameters in `eval-group.py` to specify which simulation are you running, then run the evaluation script: